 He is married to Anne whom he met at university, and has recently become a father.
 In the spare time he does get Dan enjoys travelling, scuba diving and playing the guitar.

-Ben works for a public affairs consultancy advising businesses and global brands on how best they can influence UK Government policy and legislation.
-He previously spent several years in the charity sector working closely with MPs and members of the House of Lords on issues such as human trafficking, free speech and religious liberty.
+Ben is a communications professional currently working for the UK Government.
+He has advised multinational companies and global brands on how to communicate with the media, business, government and politicians helping to increase their market access and profile.
+Prior to this he spent several years in the charity sector working closely with MPs and members of the House of Lords on issues such as human trafficking, free speech and religious liberty.

 Ben is married to Lucy and enjoys open water swimming, running, kayaking and skiing.